michaelpq/michaelpq.github.io/_posts/2015-08-10-wal-reader-facility.markdown

     Block touched: dboid = 16384, relid = 16385, block = 0
     Block touched: dboid = 16384, relid = 16385, block = 0

 Yes, there are 10 lines here.
-Hopefully you find this useful.
+Hopefully you find this facility and what it is possible to do with useful.